pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

            :align: center

-        TissueName : tissue names;
+        TissueName: tissue names;

-        RobustRegressionZ : The p-value generated by the Wilcoxon rank-sum test based on the robust-regression z-score of the potential susceptibility and non-susceptibility genes.
+        RobustRegressionZ: The p-value generated by the Wilcoxon rank-sum test based on the robust-regression z-score of the potential susceptibility and non-susceptibility genes.

-        AveragedLog(p) : the negative log10 of the p-values generated by averaging the p-values of four selective-expression measures (robust-regression z-score, conventional z-score, MAD robust z-score, and ratio of vector-scalar projection).
+        AveragedLog(p): the negative log10 of the p-values generated by averaging the p-values of four selective-expression measures (robust-regression z-score, conventional z-score, MAD robust z-score, and ratio of vector-scalar projection).

-      - The fifth output file is a Q-Q plot, named ***.qq.png**, representing the p-value of ECS test based on gene, variants insides the gene and variants outside the gene, respectively.
+      - The fifth output file is a Q-Q plot, named ***.qq.png**, representing the p-value of the ECS test based on gene, variants insides the gene and variants outside the gene, respectively.

       - The sixth output file is the log file in which the detailed parameter settings and computation procedures can be found.